guoqi1123/ml1-s2024/index.md

 **Course Credit Hours**: 3.00

 ## Contact and Office Hours
 For any course related issue, please post as on Piazza, either as public or private posts.
+Do NOT email the instructor or the TAs as emails might have a high chance to be missed.

 **Office Hours:**
 TA office hours: Monday to Thursday 6-8pm, location TBD,